 The productivity of a pond depends on various factors, from water quality to oxygen levels.
 The pond needs to be constantly maintained, cleaned, and cared for in terms of its flora and fauna.

-In summer, aerators are used to enrich water with oxygen when there is an insufficient oxygen level in the water.
-In winter, aerators help fish survive—they are used for water circulation in carp-fish farming areas and, most importantly, for oxygenating water bodies with air.
+In summer, aerators are used for oxygen saturation of water when there is insufficient oxygen in the water.
+In winter, aerators help fish survive—they are used for water ventilation in carp farming areas, and most importantly, they are used for air saturation in water bodies.

 Pastaba: Note: To effectively save fish, action is needed when the oxygen level drops to no less than 2.5 mg/l.
 After that, it may be too late.
 Additionally, the results will be positive only in small bodies of water of a few ares or hectares.
 In lakes that cover hundreds of hectares, increasing the flow rate may be the only effective measure.